Updated on by Hayley Brown

 An integration platform as a service can help your customer data integration input by reducing human error data entry and creating streamlined automated workflows.
 As a result, saving your sales team time and helping to improve customer relationships and experience.

-In other words your sales process and team will appreciate a boost from API to API integration with automated tools.
-Providing them with fast solutions meaning they can focus on nurturing and closing sales.
+In other words, your sales process and the team will appreciate a boost from API to API integration with automated tools and premade API connectors.
+As a result, you’ll provide them with fast solutions meaning they can focus on nurturing and closing sales.